tiagodeluna/study-notes/Azure/README.md

 * Azure DevOps: Azure DevOps Services provides development collaboration tools including high-performance pipelines, free private Git repositories, configurable Kanban boards, and automated and cloud-based load testing
 * Azure DevTest Labs: Quickly create on-demand Windows and Linux environments to test or demo applications directly from your deployment pipelines

+# Basic concepts for creating websites hosted in Azure

+Let's review some basic terms required if you want to have a website up and running in Azure:

+## What is an App Service?

+Azure App Service is an HTTP-based service that enables you to build and host many types of web-based solutions (including web apps, mobile back ends, and RESTful APIs) without managing infrastructure.
+Applications developed in .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python can run in and scale with ease on both Windows and Linux-based environments.

+## App Service Plans

+When you create an application using App Service or want to *scale up* an existing application, you have to select an App Service plan.
+There are three categories to make it easier to decide the type of workload (plan) you need:

+* **Dev/Test:** ideal for less demanding workloads and focused on providing shared infrastructure.
+In this category, you have additional features that become available to the App Service application. e.g. Custom domains/SSL and manual scale.
+* **Production:** ideal for more demanding workloads.
+In this category there are added features such as staging slots, daily backups, and a traffic manager.
+* **Isolated**: ideal for workloads that require advanced networking and fine-grained scaling.

+Within each category, there are pricing tiers that will allow you to scale the resources available and give you access to additional features.

+## What is the Microsoft Azure Marketplace?

+The Microsoft Azure Marketplace is an online store that hosts applications that are certified and optimized to run in Azure.

+## Resource Groups in Azure

+Typically, the first for hosting a web application in Azure is to create a resource group to hold all the things needed.
+The resource group allows us to administer all the services, disks, network interfaces, and other elements that potentially make up our solution as a unit.
+Resource groups can be created and managed via Azure portal or via command line using the *Azure CLI*.

+Unused resources left running still can cost you money.
+You can delete resources individually or delete the resource group to delete the entire set of resources.

+## What is Azure Cloud Shell?

+A browser-based command-line console for managing and developing Azure resources.
+Cloud Shell provides two experiences to choose from, Bash and PowerShell.
+Both include access to the Azure command-line interface called *Azure CLI* and to *Azure PowerShell*.

+In this exercise, you'll use the Cloud Shell window shown side by side with the exercise instructions.
+When normally accessing the Cloud Shell from within the Azure portal, you'll click the Cloud Shell icon from the top navigation bar.
+This icon is sometimes within the ellipsis (...) menu icon next to your profile.